Scaffloat and Workfloat

 Scaffloat is a small company in Cornwall that has struck upon a brilliant idea, pontoons made from scaffolding.

-They use a small number of basic components to form large, heavy-duty pontoons and floating work platforms.
-An aluminium lattice beam, various cross connectors, railings and couplers that use commonly available scaffolding fixtures, scaffolding boards for the deck, and finally, a plastic float.
+They use common components to form large, heavy-duty pontoons and floating work platforms.
+An aluminium lattice beam, various cross connectors, railings, and couplers that use commonly available scaffolding fixtures, scaffolding boards for the deck, and a plastic float.

 Modular pontoons are not new, but they are mostly designed for relatively light-duty applications and have a small height (and thus buoyancy).